afnog/sse/setup/lxc/index.md

 	lxc-attach -n $hostname -- sed -i -e "s/196.200.219.100/196.200.219.$[i+100]/" /etc/network/interfaces

+And then reboot all the containers:

+	lxc-autostart -r

 Optional: time how long it takes for them all to start completely (enough to get an IP address):

 	lxc-autostart -k -t 5